seeincodes/ontrack/README.md

 **0x Protocol** an open-source, decentralized exchange protocol that serves as the global backbone of 0x, trusted exchange infrastructure for the internet.
 We have used **0x Swap API**  to convert ApeCoin which is our staking token into a Stablecoin.
 That allowed us to provide aggregated liquidity to our users. https://mumbai.polygonscan.com/address/0x2134ad000311c150146eed3e9149fc22d0815dba

-#### Uniswap Foundation
-**Uniswap Foundation** is the leading decentralized crypto trading protocol.
-The Uniswap protocol is a peer-to-peer system designed for exchanging cryptocurrencies (ERC-20 Tokens) on the Ethereum blockchain.
-The marketplace is open and accessible to all and anyone can build applications leveraging token swaps, oracles, liquidity pools (LP), and more.
-We used Uniswap protocol to create liquidity pools for staking your assets to make accomplishments even more rewarding

 #### WorldCoin
 **Worldcoin** is a Privacy-Preserving Proof-of-Personhood Protocol (PPPoPP).
 We used **World ID** to enable Proof-of-Personhood for our sign-up process.